Sacred Passage Doula

 Certified through Momdoulary's Death and Mourning Doula Training Program (TM)

-Years ago, the sudden loss of a friend from a tragic accident inspired my study of death and dying.
-When something freaks me out I study it - and boy was I freaked out!
+In 2008, the sudden loss of a friend from a tragic accident set me on the path to becoming an end-of-life doula.
+I began studying death & dying as a way of coping with the shock of the loss.
 In the course of my studies, I learned of Death Doulas/Midwives and was fascinated by the idea.

 I volunteered with hospice and knew I was on the right path.
 In 2015 I earned my End-of-Life Doula certification through the Momdoulary Death and Mourning Doula Training Program.
 Because I will never stop learning, I am currently enrolled in Deanna Cochran's CareDoula Training Program.
 Along with hospice, I have also volunteered with Compassion & Choices, End of Life Choices Oregon and Northwest Pilot Project.

-In the past 150 years or so, our society has turned deathcare over to medical professionals, after having done it ourselves, in community, since forever.
-The result has been our losing touch with a natural and profound part of life.
+In the past 150 years or so, our society has turned deathcare over to medical professionals, after having done it ourselves in community, since forever.
+As a result, we have lost our knowledge of this natural and profound part of life.
 Because any talk of death is generally avoided until something happens, people often don’t know what their loved ones would want, or what their options are, or what the process can look like.

 On a personal note, a few of my favorite things are: my family & friends, birds, trees, the moon, music, weird art, books, quiet, Halloween, and laughter - always laughter.